*Disclaimer: This point contains affiliate links. Please see full disclaimer for more information.

 I’m not yet but that’s alright.
 One day I’ll get there.

 For now, I’m going to intentionally step away from the good and be open to the best.
-I’m going to strive to live simply, life fully, and love my life just the way it is.
+I’m going to strive to listen to my heart and follow the goals God has nestled inside my soul.
+I am going to stop letting fear dictate my steps and let him lead.

 Will you join me?